Felix Sater

-Felix Henry Sater /ˈseɪtər/ (born Felix Mikhailovich Sheferovsky; Фе́ликс Миха́йлович Шеферовский; March 2, 1966) is a Russian-American mobster, convicted felon, real estate developer and former managing director of Bayrock Group LLC, a real estate conglomerate based out of New York City.
+Felix Henry Sater /ˈseɪtər/ (born Felix Mikhailovich Sheferovsky; Фе́ликс Миха́йлович Шеферовский; March 2, 1966) is a convicted felon, real estate developer and former managing director of Bayrock Group LLC, a real estate conglomerate based in New York City.
 He has been an advisor to corporations such as The Trump Organization, and the Mirax Group.

 In 1998, Sater pleaded guilty to his involvement in a $40 million stock fraud scheme orchestrated by the Russian Mafia, and became an informant for the Federal Bureau of Investigation (FBI) and federal prosecutors, assisting with organized crime investigations.
 In 2017, Sater agreed to cooperate with investigators into international money laundering schemes.

 During Donald Trump's 2016 presidential campaign, Sater worked with Michael Cohen, former attorney for The Trump Organization, to broker a deal to build a Trump Tower Moscow, asserting to Cohen that he could boost Trump's election prospects through his Russian contacts.
 On June 21, 2019, Sater was issued a subpoena by the House Intelligence Committee after he refused a request to testify voluntarily.
 On July 9, 2019, Sater appeared before the House Intelligence Committee, but repeatedly withheld testimony and documents concerning the details of a false joint defense agreement and thus remains under subpoena.

-Judge I. Leo Glasser confirmed that Sater helped the U.S. government track down Osama bin Laden as he provided the telephone number of Osama bin Laden.

 Early life and family

 Sater was born in Moscow into a Russian Jewish family, the son of Mikhail Sheferovsky and Rachel Sheferovskaya.
 He has a sister, Regina.
 The family emigrated to Israel when Felix was 8 years old to avoid religious persecution in the Soviet Union, and eventually came to the United States, living in Baltimore, Maryland before settling in Brighton Beach, New York in 1974.
 Felix and his sister adopted the surname Sater.
 Mikhail Sheferovsky (also known as Michael Sheferofsky) states that the family name was Saterov at some point (Сатаров).
 According to the FBI, Mikhail Sheferovsky was an underboss for Russian Mafia "boss of bosses" Semion Mogilevich, and was convicted of extorting money from local restaurants, grocery stores, and a medical clinic.

-Felix Sater is reportedly a childhood friend of Michael Cohen.
+Felix Sater was reportedly a childhood friend of Michael Cohen.